Practicing Hygge in Door County

 Waterfront Hygee

 Simply Scandinavian is a quaint, historic waterfront shop in Gills Rock with a million-dollar view of boats and ferries.
-Browse the ever-changing variety of handmade goods for purchase, including hand-turned wooden bowls, exquisite imported woolen hats and sweaters from Estonia, folk art Santa ornaments, yummy treats, and more, open seasonally.
+For all that is hygge, browse the ever-changing variety of handmade goods for purchase, including hand-turned wooden bowls, exquisite imported woolen hats and sweaters from Estonia, folk art Santa ornaments, yummy treats, and more, open seasonally.

 FIKA Breaks for All